 - a.
-Assemble the transducer with the horn as described in Figure 12. - b.
-Secure the transducer by its support arm on the support stand.
+Assemble the transducer with the horn as described in Figure 12.
+The procedure remains unchanged, even with a different Barbell Horn®. - b.
+Secure the Transducer/Horn Assembly with its support arm on the support stand, (see figure 16a).

-Step 3. (see Figure 16)
+Step 3.

-- Secure the Reactor Chamber Main Body by its support arm in the clamp on the support stand below the transducer and horn. - c.
-Align the Reactor Chamber Main Body such that when it is lifted, the horn can enter its internal area. - d.
-Align the lid such that the Thumb Screws (6) match up to the Threaded Holes (6) of the Reactor Chamber Main Body.
+- Secure the Reactor Chamber Main Body by its support arm in the clamp on the support stand below Transducer/Horn Assembly. - b.
+Align the Reactor Chamber Main Body such that when it is lifted, the horn can enter its internal area, (see Figure 16b).